reactive-python/reactpy-django/README.md

 In your **Django app**'s HTML template, you can now embed your IDOM component using the `component` template tag.
 Within this tag, you will need to type in your dotted path to the component function as the first argument.

-Additionally, you can pass in keyword arguments into your component function.
+Additionally, you can pass in `args` and `kwargs` into your component function.
 For example, after reading the code below, pay attention to how the function definition for `hello_world` (_in the previous example_) accepts a `recipient` argument.

 <!--html-header-end-->
 <!--html-code-start-->